Maine state official who removed Trump from ballot was targeted in swatting call at her home

 Bellows was not home when the swatting call was made, and responding officers found nothing suspicious.

-According to the Maine Department of Public Safety, a call was made to emergency services from an unknown man saying he had broken into a house in Manchester.
+A call was made to emergency services from an unknown man saying he had broken into a house in Manchester, according to the Maine public safety department.

 The address the man gave was Bellows’ home.
 Bellows and her husband were away for the holiday weekend.
 Maine State Police responded to what the public safety department said ultimately turned out to be a swatting call.